graphieros/svg-annotator/README.md

       default: false,
     },
     showPrint: {
-      // Show the print button in the toolbox
+      // Show or hide the print button in the toolbox
       type: Boolean,
-      default: false,
+      default: true,
     },
     showTooltips: {
       // Show tooltips for top buttons of toolbox